The number of regular simplices in higher dimensions: Concluding remarks

 \section{Concluding remarks}

-In this paper, we studied a conjecture in combinatorial geometry.
+In this paper, we settled a conjecture in combinatorial geometry.
 Assuming $n$ being sufficiently large, we obtained the exact value of $T_d(n)$, that is, the maximum number of equilateral triangles spanned by $n$ points in $\RR^d$, for all even dimensions $d\geq6$.
-For odd $d\geq7$, we determined $T_d(n)$ up to a multiplicative constant in the lower-order term.
+For odd $d\geq7$, we determined $T_d(n)$ up to the lower-order term.

-Let $T_d^{unit}(n)$ be the maximum number of unit equilateral triangles spanned by $n$ points in $\RR^d$.
-Our method also determines $T_d^{unit}(n)$ for all even $d\geq6$. \begin{proposition} Let $r\geq3$ be a fixed integer.
+Let $T_d^{\rm unit}(n)$ be the maximum number of unit equilateral triangles spanned by $n$ points in $\RR^d$.
+Our method also determines $T_d^{\rm unit}(n)$ for all even $d\geq6$. \begin{proposition} Let $r\geq3$ be a fixed integer.
 For sufficiently large $n\in\NN$ we have

-where $(n_1,\dots,n_r)$ is chosen in the same manner as in~\Cref{triangle_even}. \end{proposition} The upper bound in~\Cref{unit_triangle} follows by an argument analogous to that of~\Cref{triangle_even,simplex_even}, except that the third-type simplices (triangles) need not be considered.
-The lower bound is obtained by the same Lenz construction as in~\Cref{sec:construction}, again excluding the third-type simplices (triangles).
+where $(n_1,\dots,n_r)$ is chosen in the same manner as in~\Cref{triangle_even}. \end{proposition} The upper bound in~\Cref{unit_triangle} follows by an argument analogous to that of~\Cref{triangle_even,simplex_even}, except that the third-type simplices (triangles) need not be counted, as their side length differs from that of the first two types.
+The lower bound is obtained by the same Lenz construction as in~\Cref{lb_even}, again excluding the third-type triangles.

 We also considered a more general setting.
 Recall that $S^k_d(n)$ denotes the maximum number of regular $(k-1)$-simplices spanned by $n$ points in $\RR^d$.
-We determined $S^k_d(n)$ for all $d\geq2k\geq3$, up to a multiplicative constant in the lower-order term.
-In the case when $k\geq4$, since the third-type simplices do not exist, our proof of~\Cref{simplex_even,simplex_odd} also implies the following. \begin{proposition} For any fixed $d\geq2k\geq8$ and sufficiently large $n\in\NN$, the maximum number of $(k-1)$-simplices spanned by $n$ points in $\RR^d$, with a given side length, is equal to $S^k_d(n)$. \end{proposition}
+We determined the asymptotic behavior of $S^k_d(n)$ for all fixed $d\geq2k\geq6$.
+For even $d$, we are also able to determine the magnitude of the lower-order term and reduce the problem of determining the exact value of $S^k_d(n)$ to an optimization problem.
+We remark that in the case when $k\geq4$ and $d$ is even, since the third-type simplices do not exist, our proof of~\Cref{simplex_even} also implies the following. \begin{proposition} For any fixed $r\geq k\geq4$ and sufficiently large $n\in\NN$, the maximum number of $(k-1)$-simplices spanned by $n$ points in $\RR^{2r}$, with a given side length, is equal to $S^k_{2r}(n)$. \end{proposition}